HeshamAbedelatty/order-processing-system-backend/README.md

 ## Introduction
 This documentation provides instructions on setting up and running the Order Processing System, a simplified solution for managing orders in an online store.
 The system handles various aspects of order processing, including stock management, payment processing, sending order confirmation emails, and error handling.

+## Required Feature
+-**Stock Management** Implement functionality to validate the availability of products in the store's inventory when placing an order.
+Ensure that the system updates the stock count accordingly after each successful order.

+-**Payment Processing: Integrate with a mock payment gateway to simulate payment processing.
+Upon successful payment, mark the order as paid and proceed with order fulfillment.

+-**Order Confirmation Emails** Sending order confirmation emails to customers after a successful purchase.
+The email has details the order ID, order date, purchased items (name, price, quantity, total price), and total amount of the order.

+-**Error Handling** Managing any issues that may occur during the order processing flow, such as stock unavailability or payment failures.

+- **Containerization**: Creating a Dockerfile to package the application into a container.

+- **Repository Integration**: Push the built Docker image to (Docker Hub) you will see DockerHub link in end of file.

+## Additional Features
+- **User Authentication:** Basic user authentication is implemented to ensure only registered users can place order (JWT).
+- **Customization:** Email templates for order confirmation emails can be customized. (by making Html file for email)

 ## Setup

 ### Docker Setup